Analytic philosophy: Philosophy of mind

-John Searle suggests that the obsession with the philosophy of language during the 20th century has been superseded by an emphasis on the philosophy of mind.
+Analytic philosophy's interest in philosophy of language has arguably been superseded by an interest in the philosophy of mind.
 Two common notions in analytic philosophy of mind are intentionality, as above, and qualia, a term introduced by C. I. Lewis.

 Physicalism

-Motivated by the logical positivists' interest in verificationism, logical behaviorism was the most prominent theory of mind of analytic philosophy for the first half of the 20th century.
-Behaviorism later became much less popular, in favor of either type physicalism or functionalism.
-During this period, topics of the philosophy of mind were often related strongly to topics of cognitive science, such as modularity or innateness.

 Emergent materialism holds that mental properties emerge as novel properties of complex material systems.
 It can be divided into emergence which denies mental causation and emergence which allows for causal effect.
-A version of the latter type was advocated by Searle, called biological naturalism.
+A version of the latter type was advocated by John Searle, called biological naturalism.
+(Note: Searle famously debated continental philosopher Derrida.)
+Douglas Hofstadter also believes the mind is emergent in Gödel, Escher, Bach: An Eternal Golden Braid, from self-referential "strange loops".

-The other main group of materialist views in the philosophy of mind can be labeled non-emergent (or non-emergentist) materialism, and includes philosophical behaviorism, identity theory (reductive materialism), functionalism, and pure physicalism (eliminative materialism).
+The other main group of materialist views in the philosophy of mind can be labeled non-emergent (or non-emergentist) materialism, and includes philosophical behaviorism, type identity theory (reductive materialism), functionalism, and pure physicalism (eliminative materialism).

 Behaviorism

-Behaviorists such as B. F. Skinner tended to opine either that statements about the mind were equivalent to statements about behavior and dispositions to behave in particular ways or that mental states were directly equivalent to behavior and dispositions to behave.
+Motivated by the logical positivists, behaviorism was the most prominent theory of mind in analytic philosophy for the first half of the twentieth century.
+Behaviorists believed either that statements about the mind were equivalent to statements about behavior and dispositions to behave in particular ways; or that mental states were directly equivalent to behavior and dispositions to behave.
+Hilary Putnam criticized behaviorism by arguing that it confuses the symptoms of mental states with the mental states themselves, positing "super Spartans" who never display signs of pain.